khoatran94/multi-tenant_e-commerce_analytics/README.md

 I'm so sorry, it seems there is no export/import option for transferring the set up connections in a local airbyte instance to another (or maybe I am not aware of)
 Please have a look at the folder `📁 airbyte_workspace/` where I place 3 .json files downloaded from local airbyte API
 Basically:
-- the source is Google Drive connector (so sorry again, I couldn't use the File Connector with Local Filesystem option so I hostes the files on my Google Drive, and I cannot push the service account credentials here)
+- the source is Google Drive connector (so sorry again, I couldn't use the File Connector with Local Filesystem option so I hosted the files on my Google Drive, and I cannot push the service account credentials here)

 - the destination is the containerized PostgreSQL
 - 3 connections, each with 9 streams (9 files from the Kaggle's Olist dataset) ingested to the 3 schemas in Step 1)